mypsik/torela/en/events/index.md

-**02.12 - Pancake-Playmorning**
+**08.12 Playmorning**

+10.00-12.0
+There are tasty snacks and coffee on the table!
+On thuesday entrance is only 5€!
+Participation fee 5€ (child + parent, next child of the family + 2€).

+**09.12 - Playmorning + baking gingerbreads!**

 10.00-13.00
-There are a lot of pancakes, eat as much as you can!
+We are baking and decorating gingerbreads!
+You can take an apron and a rolling pin with you!
+There are tasty snacks and coffee on the table!
 Participation fee 7 € (child + parent, next child of the family + 3 €).

-**03.12 - Christmas photoshoot with Helen Tulp + Playmorning**
+**10.12 - Playmorning + making Christmas decorations!**

 10.00-13.00
-(Photographer 10.30-12.00)
-Helen tulp is making nice pictures in our Christmas-corner!
+We're making christmas decorations!
 There are tasty snacks and coffee on the table!
-Participation fee 25 €.
+Participation fee 7 € (child + parent, next child of the family + 3 €).

-**04.12 - Playmorning with smoothies**
+**11.12 - Playmorning with smoothies**

 10.00-13.00
 There are tasty smoothies, snacks and coffee on the table!
 Participation fee 7 € (child + parent, next child of the family + 3 €).

-**08.12 - Playmorning + baking gingerbreads!**
+**16.12 - Pancake-Playmorning**

 10.00-13.00
-There are tasty snacks and coffee on the table!
+There are a lot of pancakes, eat as much as you can!
 Participation fee 7 € (child + parent, next child of the family + 3 €).